tos-kamiya/d2vg/README.md

 With the option `-K`, if there are unknown words (of the Doc2Vec model) in the query phrase, those words will be specified as keywords.
 If keywords are specified, only the part that contains all the keywords will be displayed in the search results.
 Also, the specified keywords will be displayed in the line `> keywords:`.

-Example: "CHI" was specified as a keyword
+Example: "HCI" was specified as a keyword
 ![](images/example3.png)

 ### Indexing